 - Devotes a chapter to pattern recognition and identification of the relationships between identified patterns and failures.

-- Contains examples of documents and spreadsheets needed to apply recommendations at the readers own plants and shops.
+- Provides real-life examples.
+Contains examples of documents and spreadsheets needed to apply recommendations at the readers own plants and shops.

 Daniel T. Daley is from Omaha Nebraska and grew up in what was the packing house district of South Omaha.
 He attended the University of Nebraska and graduated in 1971 with a BS degree in Mechanical Engineering and a commission in the US Air Force.
 After serving a tour as an Air Force officer (in Selma Alabama and Osan Korea), he returned to school at the University of Missouri, Columbia.
 There he received a MS in Mechanical Engineering.

 His career began with Shell Oil Company where he held a variety of positions in engineering, maintenance and operations, including Director of Maintenance and Reliability for several companies including Shell, OxyChem, Valero, and the Union Pacific railroad.
 He retired from the Union Pacific railroad, where he was the Director of Locomotive Engineering and Quality.
-He currently is providing consulting services through his company My Reliability Team, based on his books.
-Services in support of applying the concepts described in these books are available from My Reliability Team (www.myreliabilityteam.com).
+He provides consulting services through his company My Reliability Team, based on his books.

 - What do you have a right to expect?